noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 [How about you start learning how to read the mood?!]

 [Ginyyaaaahhhh?!
 You’ww teaw away my chweeekkkss?!
 I’m sowwwyyyy!!!
 You wwo wook sewious thewe, so I fewt wike joking awound about it...
-You feew me?
+You feew me?—Fugyaaahhhh?!]
-—Fugyaaahhhh?!]

 [That’s even worse!!!]